ivan-moroz/AngularPetProject/README.md

 AngularPetProject
 =================
-This is the test project to learn Angular
+This is the test project to learn Angular, Node, MongoDB.
+To run the project need to install npm - "npm install" and run MongoDB